 Any of the following may develop within hours or days:

 - A severe headache, stiff neck, and a fever

 - Eye pain when you look into bright lights

 How is bacterial meningitis diagnosed?

-- Throat culture: This is a test that may help caregivers learn which type of germ is causing your illness.
+- A throat culture is a test that may help find the type of germ causing your illness.
 A throat culture is done by rubbing a cotton swab against the back of the throat.

 How is bacterial meningitis treated?